Let’s use some materials we can find at home for crafts!

-- Cut out a black circle the same diameter as the TP tube and punch a hole in the middle of the circle.
+- Cut out a black circle the same diameter as the toilet paper rolls and punch a hole in the middle of the circle.
 Tape the black circle to one end of the toilet paper roll.

 - Cut out a plastic circle the same diameter as the TP tube from any recyclable plastic container (like from fruit).

 - Tape the plastic circle to the other end of the TP tube.
 Cover it with glue and place little pieces of tissue paper on the outside of it.
 You can also decorate the tube with tissue paper now!

 Children will love looking through the kaleidescope and seeing the world through colours!

 Take 6 empty toilet paper rolls and cut a rectangle into each one.
 You can choose how many you want to make!